tldr-pages/tldr/pages/common/iotop.md

 `iotop -b`

-- Show only I/O usage of processes(Normally iotop shows all threads):
+- Show only I/O usage of processes(Default is to show all threads):

 `iotop -P`